 However, all the advantages can be lost when bus routes are not planned well and optimized.

-In this article, we would like to show you how to solve the route optimization problem for busses and carpooling, how to add special requirements, and visualize results on a map.
+In this article, we would like to show you how to solve the bus route optimization problem for busses and carpooling, how to add special requirements, and visualize results on a map.

 Playground: optimize routes for shuttle services and carpooling